devqurious/bettersoftware/content/about.md

 ---
-title: About
+title: "About"
-description: Building software, the right way
+description: "About Better Software"
 type: page
+menu: "main"
+weight: -1
 ---

 ![](/images/about.png)